 - Car Accidents.
 Car accident victims deserve help with their physical pain, mental anguish, medical expenses, lost income and other losses.

 - Motorcycle Accidents.
 Motorcyclists are more likely to suffer a catastrophic injury or die in a motor vehicle collision than are other motorists.
-This means greater medical expense or personal loss, which should be made right financially when someone else is at fault.
+This means a greater medical expense or personal loss, which should be made right financially when someone else is at fault.

 - Construction Accidents / Occupational Injuries.
 In 2011, Kentucky’s rate of fatal occupational injury was 5.6 deaths per 100,000 workers, 37.5 percent above the 2011 U.S. rate of 3.5 deaths per 100,000 workers, according to the Kentucky Injury Prevention and Research Center (KIPRC).
-Construction workers are at the highest risk for occupational injury, followed by farmers, truck drivers, installation / maintenance workers, and building and grounds / cleaning personnel.
+Construction workers are at the highest risk for occupational injury, followed by farmers, truck drivers, installation/maintenance workers, and building and grounds/cleaning personnel.

 - Explosions / Burns.
 Serious burns are among the most devastating injuries a person can suffer, requiring specialized medical care and lengthy recovery when they are not fatal.
 Numerous local, state and federal laws regulate explosives and fire safety, and burn and explosion accidents are usually the result of someone or some organization violating the rules and regulations.

 - Premises Liability.
 When a slip-and-fall accident or another kind of accident and injury occurs in a store or other business, at a government office or in a private home, the owners or managers may be held responsible if their negligence contributed to the accident.
-For older adults, especially, the long-term consequences of fall injuries, such as hip fractures and traumatic brain injury (TBI), can have significant impact on the victim’s health and independence.
+For older adults, especially, the long-term consequences of fall injuries, such as hip fractures and traumatic brain injury (TBI), can have a significant impact on the victim’s health and independence.